pombreda/lepl/doc-src/binary.rst

 Binary values can be expressed in a variety of ways.
 Conversion from a literal form to LEPL's internal model may require passing through an intermediate byte-based form.
-If so, LEPL preserves bit order within a byte (ie the least significant bit of a Python ``byte`` corrresponds to the least significant bit in LEPL's abstract model.
-However, the `order` of bytes will vary, depending on whether the encoding is little- or big-endian.
+If so, LEPL preserves bit order within a byte (ie the least significant bit of a Python ``byte`` corresponds to the least significant bit in LEPL's abstract model).
+However, the `order of bytes` will vary, depending on whether the encoding is little- or big-endian.

 The following table summarises the representations support by LEPL: